NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 **Arguments**
 * `data_reader_type`: The type of the data reader which should be consistent with the dataset format.
 The supported types include `hugectr.DataReaderType_t.Norm`, `hugectr.DataReaderType_t.Raw` and `hugectr.DataReaderType_t.Parquet` and `DataReaderType_t.RawAsync`.
 The type `DataReaderType_t.RawAsync` is valid only if `is_dlrm` is set `True` within `CreateSolver`.
 There is NO default value and it should be specified by users.

 * `source`: List[str] or String, the training dataset source.
 For Norm or Parquet dataset, it should be the file list of training data, e.g., `source = "file_list.txt"`.
 For Raw dataset, it should be a single training file, e.g., `source = "train_data.bin"`.
-When using model oversubscriber, it can be specified with several file lists, e.g., `source = ["file_list.1.txt", "file_list.2.txt"]`.
+When using embedding training cache, it can be specified with several file lists, e.g., `source = ["file_list.1.txt", "file_list.2.txt"]`.
 There is NO default value and it should be specified by users.

 * `keyset`: List[str] or String, the keyset files.
-This argument will ONLY be valid when using model oversubscriber and it should be corresponding to the `source`.
+This argument will ONLY be valid when using embedding training cache and it should be corresponding to the `source`.
 For example, we can specify `source = ["file_list.1.txt", "file_list.2.txt"]` and `source = ["file_list.1.keyset", "file_list.2.keyset"]`, which have a one-to-one correspondence.

 * `eval_source`: String, the evaluation dataset source.
 For Norm or Parquet dataset, it should be the file list of evaluation data.
 For Raw dataset, it should be a single evaluation file.
 There is NO default value and it should be specified by users.